Hendrik van den Keere: Legacy

 Van den Keere died young between 11 July and October 1580, giving him a mature career of only about 12 years, likely as a result of a leg injury he mentioned in his final letter to Plantin.
-Van den Keere's family were Protestants, and with the capture of Ghent in 1584 by Spanish royal forces van den Keere's daughter Colette (or Coletta) and his son Pieter, who became an engraver and mapmaker, lived in London around the period 1584 – 1593.
-There in 1587 at the Dutch Church, Austin Friars, Colette married Jodocus Hondius, a mapmaker who was probably also a punchcutter.
+Van den Keere's family were Protestants, and with the capture of Ghent in 1584 by Spanish royal forces van den Keere's daughter Colette (or Coletta) and his son Pieter, who became an engraver and mapmaker, lived in London around the period 1584–1593.
+There in 1587 at the Dutch Church, Austin Friars, Colette van den Keere married Jodocus Hondius, a mapmaker who was probably also a punchcutter.
 Pieter sometimes collaborated with him.
 All three later returned to the Netherlands; following Hondius's death Colette took over his publishing business.

 In 1581, van den Keere's widow sold many of his punches and matrices to Plantin.
 Plantin's successors preserved the sixteenth-century materials and records of his printing office, which became the Plantin-Moretus Museum, and a large amount of van den Keere's work survives intact there.

 Thomas de Vechter, van den Keere's foreman, also acquired many of his materials from his widow, documented in a surviving inventory.
 He moved to Antwerp and then Leiden, establishing a type foundry casting many van den Keere types.
-De Vechter's foundry was later taken over by Arent Corsz Hogenacker in stages from 1619 – 1623, and on the closure of his type foundry in 1672 his types reached other Dutch foundries.
+De Vechter's foundry was later taken over by Arent Corsz Hogenacker in stages from 1619–1623, and on the closure of his type foundry in 1672 his types reached other Dutch foundries.
 Matrices for the interlaced capitals ended up owned by the type foundry of Koninklijke Joh.
 Enschedé.

 A close copy of van den Keere's Gros Canon capitals was used in Spain for over a century after his death, with a later copy on two-line great primer size cut by punchcutter Pedro Disses in c.
 1686, which remained in use until the late eighteenth century, especially in Andalusia.